jacktoncelli/GUI-Piano/README.md

 In order to fill sheetMusic in a better way than simply apoending all the notes to the ArrayList manually, I made up a String representation of a Note object, which has three main components.
 First, a number to indicate the octave of the note, ranging from 0-7.
 Next is the string of the note itself, such as "C" or "D#".
 The final component is a decimal immediately after the note which represents its duration in a 4/4 measure.
 An example of a properly formatted String to convert to a Note is "6C.25", or "5A.5".

+Input text was accepted in a method in the Song class, parseNotes(), which accepts either a String or a file.
+The text was processed as described above and the correctly formatted notes are added to sheetMusic, in order.
+Looking back, I could have made a constructor for the Note class that parses a string, but it works just as well within the Song class.